ExistensialReset/flowmosr/guides/ethics_care/ETHICS_AND_CARE.md

 Rest is part of the infrastructure that makes care possible.

+Caregivers also have the right to:

+- joy;
+- privacy;
+- beauty;
+- friendship;
+- solitude;
+- and a life that is not entirely defined by the needs of others.

 ---

-## 14. SUBSTANCE USE AND HARM REDUCTION
+## 16. SUBSTANCE USE AND HARM REDUCTION

 Substance use must be approached through safety and reality rather than shame.